dlenski/freecarrierlookup/README.md

 The `pytesseract` module is required to use [optical character recognition](https://en.wikipedia.org/wiki/CAPTCHA) to convert the CAPTCHA prompts to text form.
-Without it you'll need to view each CAPTCH prompt in image form.
+Without it you'll need to view each CAPTCHA prompt in image form.

 Command-line usage
 ------------------